 The bark of Beech trees is very thin and quite delicate.
 As it does not have the ability to heal itself, markings and carvings will remain in the bark for many years.
 Beech trees are the likely recipient of initials and other forms of graffiti.

-Beech is also a common choice for hedging purposes, with the longest and tallest hedge in the world made from Beech.
+The longest and tallest hedge in the world is made from Beech trees.
 The Meikleour Beech hedge in Scotland was planted in 1745 and can be seen year round on the A93 Perth-Blairgowrie road.